discreetlogcontracts/dlcspecs/Transactions.md

 ## Funding Transaction
 ### <a name="FundingKnownValues">Known Values</a>
   * Local Funding Inputs: `List[TransactionInput]`
-  * Local Change ScriptPubKey: `ScriptPubKey`
+  * Local Change Address: `BitcoinAddress`
   * Local Funding Public Key: `ECPublicKey`
   * Remote Funding Inputs: `List[TransactionInput]`
-  * Remote Change ScriptPubKey: `ScriptPubKey`
+  * Remote Change Address: `BitcoinAddress`
   * Remote Funding Public Key: `ECPublicKey`
   * Total Local Collateral: `CurrencyUnit`
   * Total Remote Collateral: `CurrencyUnit`
   * Fee Rate: `FeeUnit`

 Where
-  - Local something something Remote
-  - The sum of each `Funding Inputs`' value is at least that of its `Total Collateral`
+  - The sum of the values of each `Funding Inputs` value is at least that of its corresponding `Total Collateral`
   - `Funding Public Key`s are both 33-byte compressed public keys
-  - Both `Change ScriptPubKey`s must be either `P2WSH/P2WPKH`, or `P2SH-P2WSH/P2SH-P2WPKH`
 ### <a name="FundingGlobal">Global</a>
   * nLockTime is `0`
 ### <a name="FundingInputs">Inputs</a>